The Bug Squad¶

 Contact the squad¶

-channel to contact Ubuntu Bug Squad members for help or collaboration.Mailing List: sign up to the
+channel to contact Ubuntu Bug Squad members for help or collaboration.Mailing List: subscribe to

 ubuntu-bugsquad